alexch/codelikethis/public/lessons/git/git_basics.md

 Git has an elegant data model, but a clunky command-line interface.

+# Git Is Weird (examples)

-Here are some examples of how git's commands are counterintuitive and inconsistent.
+Here are some examples of how some of git's commands are counterintuitive and inconsistent.

 > **Don't bother to memorize these (yet)!**